hannahchan/Scaffold.Service/Scaffold/Docs/CrossPlatformSupport.md

 ## Building on Different Platforms

 Whether you are developing on macOS or Windows, on ARM or Intel, on a 32-bit or 64-bit machine, the developer experience for Scaffold has been designed to be consistent as much as possible.
-For the most consistent cross-platform experience, we recommend using Visual Studio Code (vscode) as your Integrated Development Environment (IDE).
+For the most consistent cross-platform experience, we recommend using a 64-bit development machine with Visual Studio Code (vscode) as your Integrated Development Environment (IDE).

 ## Building for Different Platforms